 As an added benefit 10% of "My Red Tea's" profits support education in their Rooibos farming communities.
 It feels good to support the livelihood of the wonderful farmers who put a lot of effort into giving us this lovely non GMO tea.

 •Rooibos (pronounced roy-boss) only grows in one region in the world - the 110km region around the Cederberg Mountains north of Cape Town South Africa.

 •Rooibos is caffeine-free; free of oxalic acid, colorants, and preservatives - 100% organic; low in tannin, replenishes iron, boosts the immune system, and is very high in anti-oxidants.

 •Research has shown that the espresso form of rooibos is four times richer in anti-oxidants because of the grinding process in an espresso machine.

-Red Espresso is a patented pre-ground rooibos tea, but really you can use any loose leaf rooibos tea to make a tea espresso and people have been experimenting with tea espressos for years.
-You can use loose leaf rooibos tea or try to grind the leaves using an espresso grinder - then just brew it like you would any espresso and start making your own rooibos espresso drinks!
+Red Espresso is a patented pre-ground rooibos tea, but really you can use any loose leaf rooibos tea to make a tea espresso.
+People have been experimenting with tea espressos for years.
+You can use loose leaf rooibos tea or try to grind the leaves using an espresso grinder.
+Just brew it like you would any espresso and start making your own rooibos espresso drinks!

-Try these featured rooibos teas or experiment with your own, have fun, good luck and enjoy!
+Try the featured rooibos tea below or experiment with your own favorite brand.
+Have fun, good luck and enjoy!

-If you like the traditional taste of tea you might like to start with a green rooibos as the flavor is a bit milder more like a green tea.
-This is another organic variety that is also Kosher plus Tea's Etc is a carbon free company so more environmental good karma
+If you like the traditional taste of tea you might like to start with a green rooibos.
+The flavor is a bit milder more like a green tea.
+This organic variety is also Kosher so you know they have to adhere to strict quality standards.